-pay.
+DISCOUNTS.
+There are a variety of ways for you to reduce the sales charge you pay.
 It is your financial professional's responsibility to alert the sponsor of any sales charge discount when you order units.
 Except as expressly provided herein, you may not combine discounts.
-Since the deferred sales charge and the creation and development fee are fixed dollar amounts per unit, the trust must charge these fees per unit regardless of any discounts.
+Since the deferred sales charge and the creation and development fee are fixed dollar amounts per unit, your trust must charge these fees per unit regardless of any discounts.
 However, if you are eligible to receive a discount such that your total sales charge is less than the fixed dollar amounts of the deferred sales charge and the creation and development fee, the sponsor will credit you the difference between your total sales charge and these fixed dollar fees at the time you buy units.